4Furki4/Lecture-notes-of-mine/ReCoded/css/css-notes.md

 - As a general rule, don't change width and hight to a static value which ruins the responsiveness.
   - If you need more space, use padding!
+- But one thing to note is that images in css are not responsive by default.

 ### Width